whoisterencelee/wordsharer.com/wordsharer-v2.md

 Looks like [Prose](Prose.io "Prose") already has most of the features I want to create for the editor + github content management.
 It's using [CodeMirror](CodeMirror.net "CodeMirror") editor which is fast and already well developed.

+Notes on Prose
+- start with boot.js
+  - starts the user model and authenication
+- Prose is mainly composed of backbone + codemirror, with backbone handling the UI
+-

 There is www.penflip.com which a fork of prose, and it's already charging for use.
 It's also having difficulties figuring out the comment situation.
 But it seems to have the pull/push mechanism figured out.
 And the sharing part.
 There is some hint of the propagtion part which they call discover.

 Let's integrate Prose into wordsharer and work on the 'propagation' mandate.